devilyouwei/MU-thesis/README.md

 ## Abstract

-Nowadays the most common and convenient way to look for information is searching on Internet.
-The top Internet search engines are handful, such Google, Bing, Yahoo, Baidu, and so on.
+Today the most common and convenient way to look for information is searching on the Internet.
+The top Internet search engines are handful, such as Google[ https://www.google.com], Bing[ https://www.bing.com], Baidu[ https://www.baidu.com], and so on.
 They use web crawler technologies to sniff the whole visible network and then provide users simple indexes and links as the results to help users find the source of resources.
 Most of those Internet search engines have good performance in terms of speed and precise keyword search ability, but wide-range search engines have their cons, such as massive potential results with uncertain quality.
-The goal of this project is to propose a new search engine, targeting on education, to provide “high quality” learning resources to users.
-High quality could be an subjective judgement and limited to the resources available for searching.
+The goal of this project is to propose a new search engine, targeting on education, to provide “valuable” learning resources to users.
+Being valuable could be an subjective judgement and limited to the resources available for searching.
 In this project, it refers to means “user-trusted” or “user-liked”, based on common practices in education and learning.
-A few new search engine technologies are proposed to support efficient storage and enhanced searching for high-quality learning resources, in particular, to address two main issues: (1) how to build such a high-performance search engine; (2) how to define the quality of resources.
-The details include the strategies designed to optimize general information querying, storage, ranking, and most importantly, finding the relevant learning resources that are “high-quality” for users.
+A few new technologies are proposed to support efficient storage and enhanced searching for valuable learning resources, in particular, to address two main issues: (1) How to build a high-performance search engine; (2) How to define the value of resources.
+The details include the strategies designed to optimize general information querying, storage, ranking, and most importantly, finding the relevant learning resources that are “useful” for users.
 Prototyping and experimental study are conducted to conceptually prove this research.

+**Keywords: Search Engine, Education, Learning Resource, Resource Discovery, Resource Value**

 ## Assets List